Congratulations on choosing UWM–we’re thrilled to welcome you to the Panther Family!

 - Join for additional live, pre-recorded, and interactive Family-focused opportunities!

-On the morning of your Orientation, you will receive an email granting you access to the Online Orientation module hosted on UWM’s online learning platform, Canvas.
-Using that link, you will enroll yourself in the Orientation course, you will complete all modules, videos, and quizzes, including the program evaluation to receive full credit.
+One week prior to your Orientation, you will receive an email granting you access to the Online Orientation module hosted on UWM’s online learning platform, Canvas.
+After being enrolled in the Orientation course, you will complete all modules, videos, and quizzes, including the program evaluation to receive full credit.
 Ensure that you finish this portion of your Orientation prior to the start of your Panther Virtual Hangout on the day of your Orientation.
 If this course is not completed, you will not be able to enroll in courses.

 Panther Virtual Hangout

-You will participate in a small group experience facilitated by your Orientation Leader.
-In this session, you will meet other new students, hear more about the campus resources you learned about via the Canvas course, and get to know your Orientation Leader.
+You will participate in a small group experience facilitated by your Orientation Leaders.
+In this session, you will meet other new students, learn more about campus resources, and review important technology to help you be a successful student at UWM.

-Every School and College is excited to interface with our newest students!
-To prepare you to register for courses, you will participate in a School or College meeting to learn more about what your first year curriculum has in store!
+Your Advisors are excited to meet you!
+To prepare you to register for courses, you will participate in a group advising meeting to learn more about what your first-year curriculum has in store!
 This meeting will set you up with all the information you need to have a great individual advising appointment after your Orientation.
 It’s a great idea to come to this meeting with a list of questions about courses, majors, and minors.
 Your Advisor will make sure you’re feeling set up for your first semester.

-- Students will be able to make informed choices regarding academic, personal and social issues.
+- Be able to make informed choices regarding academic, personal and social issues.

-- Students will grow in their understanding and respect of others is a diverse community.
+- Grow in their understanding and respect of others in a diverse community.